ibireme/yyjson/doc/API.md

 ● **YYJSON_READ_NUMBER_AS_RAW**<br/>
 Read all numbers as raw strings without parsing.
-Use this flag if you want to parse all the numbers yourself.
+This flag is useful if you want to handle number parsing yourself.
-You can use these functions to extract raw strings:
+You can use the following functions to extract raw strings:
 ```c
 bool yyjson_is_raw(yyjson_val *val);
 const char *yyjson_get_raw(yyjson_val *val);